Ch-Kashif171/Kframe-mvc/README.md

 # Kframe

+Kframe
 PHP MVC framework.
-I have developed a very very basic mvc pattteren framework, most functions name are same like Laravel (inspired by Laravel) I want to improve it with github community, please countribute and make it strong as much as possible.
+A very very basic mvc pattern framework, most functions name are same like Laravel (inspired by Laravel) I want to improve it with github community, please contribute and make it strong as much as possible.
-This is my first try for mvc.
 Any contribution will be appreciated.

+# Getting Started
+  Kframe uses Composer to Manage Dependencies and You need to have Composer installed on your machine to continue If you don't already have composer, Download it here: http://getcomposer.org/

+  After Installing Composer, Run command

+    composer update

+# Routing:
+WE can define routes in route/route.php file as below.

+    Route::get('/','HomeController@index');

 # Builtin Facades:
 There are some nice Facades like